 Pluggable elements

-method that the application calls.
+application calls.

-It's common for a plugin to use its configure
+It's common for a plugin to use its configure method to set up

-mobx autoruns or reactions that
+mobx autoruns that react to changes

-react to changes in the application's state to modify its behavior.
+in the application's state to modify its behavior.

-Plugins often also have their install
+Plugins often also have their install method add "pluggable elements" into the

 host JBrowse application.
 This is how plugins can add new kinds of views,